eclipse/packages/charts/hono/README.md

 The command removes all the Kubernetes components associated with the chart and deletes the release.

 ## Release Notes
+### 2.5.5

+* Add service account for protocol-adapter pods.
+Needed to query the container id via the K8s API, as it is done in upcoming Hono releases in case cgroups v2 is used.
+* Update jaegertracing/all-in-one and opentelemetry-collector image versions.

 ### 2.5.4

 * Fix Grafana dashboard being empty in case a release name is used that doesn't contain 'hono'.